Irvine Child Custody Attorney

 In the process of divorce, few things matter more to a parent or a judge than the issue of child custody and child support.
 In a child custody case, the court will always attempt to do what they feel is in the best interests of the child, regardless of the wishes of specific wishes established by the parents.
-Just the same, however, it is important for a parent to have an experienced family law attorney on their side for these discussions, as these hearings may well be among the most important legal matters of your adult life.

 California laws favor solutions to provide children with ample opportunities to spend time with both parents and all siblings.
-However, some situations are unique and unfortunate, such as cases involving domestic violence or child abuse.
-Whether you are looking to protect your child or are trying to come to an agreement on joint custody, you want to work with an experienced family law attorney.
+However, some situations are unique and unfortunate, such as family law cases involving domestic violence or child abuse.

 Legal custody, however, has little to do with where the child lives and who lives with them.
 A parent with no physical custody rights may still have legal custody rights.
 Legal custody provides the parent with the authority to make important life decisions for the child, such as where they will go to school, church, and medical decisions.